danielloosec/blog/_posts/2018-11-22-PublicWifiMyths_Part_3.markdown

 <b>Conclusion</b>

-Websites that use http can still be vulnurable to phishing scams.
+Websites that use HTTP can still be vulnurable to phishing scams.
 Even if the attacker is not trying to phish for the user credentials, he could still make a page that executes mallicious code.
 This attack will only work if the user does not notice how little sense it makes for a link on an http website to redirect to a login page on a different service alltogether.
 Half the population will proborbly fall for this, but I have not run the study myself due to obvious legal concerns.
 The DNS redirect attack I just described will only work if you already know what HTTP websites the user is currently browsing.

 [Part 4 (If I See The Lock In My Browser's URL, Does That Mean I'm Safe?)][part-4]